 Samsung used its technological prowess with its design and innovation to gain industry attention.
-Products like the world’s ﬁrst wristwatch clamshell rotating camera phone, the largest plasma TV, the largest LCD display, and the color wrist phone, all conveyed Samsung’s technological leadership globally.
+Products like the world’s ﬁrst wristwatch clamshell rotating camera phone, the largest plasma TV, the largest LCD display, the color wrist phone, the curved UHD TV, and the curved screen smartphone, all conveyed Samsung’s technological leadership globally.
 After the entry into smartphones, its Galaxy phone series tried to push design boundaries and user experience.
 They also gave Samsung a lot of media coverage in international business magazines like Bloomberg Businessweek, Wall Street Journal, The Financial Times, Forbes, Fortune, Marketing Week to technology magazines and websites like CNET.com and others.
 These, along with numerous awards Samsung won for its design and use of technology to create better products, acted as credible third-party endorsements.
 Samsung wanted to take advantage of the technological breakthroughs of the 1990s, mainly digital convergence.
 With its leading technology in the fields of wireless communication, memory chips and plasma screens, Samsung wanted to position itself as a leader in digital convergence – making products which combined wireless communication with photography, music and video.
 This philosophy has guided Samsung in all its communications for the past seven to eight years.
 The connectivity experience its Galaxy phones provide (in terms of content, apps, social media sharing), smart remotes in televisions and wifi, apps and touchscreen functionality in refrigerators are a continuation of its digital convergence philosophy.

 The year 1997 saw Samsung’s first global campaign: Challenge the Limits.
 It aimed to position Samsung as a leading company aspiring to reach heights beyond mere technology.
 With the same aim, Samsung sponsored events such as the Olympics, winter games and extreme sports.
 Contrastingly, other global brands like Nike sponsored individual sports personalities.
 Samsung wanted to convey a team spirit, healthy competition and global convergence.
 The next major global campaign was in 1999 when Samsung initiated “DigitAll: Everyone’s Invited”.
 Through this campaign, Samsung reiterated its leading position in the digital convergence era.
 It wanted the world to see it as a company, which had the capabilities to provide the best digital products and experiences.
 In 2013, it launched the “Design Your Life” global campaign, designed to promote connectivity of its Galaxy series of smartphones, tablets and wearables.